seggewiss/seggewiss/README.md

 #### Currently working on 💪

-- [seggewiss/jp](https://github.com/seggewiss/jp) - Minimal JSON parser using dot notation (1 week ago)
+- [seggewiss/jp](https://github.com/seggewiss/jp) - Minimal JSON parser using dot notation (2 weeks ago)
 - [seggewiss/nvim-config](https://github.com/seggewiss/nvim-config) -  (2 months ago)
-- [shopware/shopware](https://github.com/shopware/shopware) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions (5 months ago)
+- [shopware/shopware](https://github.com/shopware/shopware) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions (6 months ago)

 ---

 #### Releases I have contributed to 📦

-- [shopware/shopware](https://github.com/shopware/shopware) ([v6.7.9.1](https://github.com/shopware/shopware/releases/tag/v6.7.9.1), 6 days ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions
+- [shopware/shopware](https://github.com/shopware/shopware) ([v6.7.9.1](https://github.com/shopware/shopware/releases/tag/v6.7.9.1), 1 week ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions

 ---